 If you are concerned about any aspect of your academic progress, speak with your college tutor, in the first instance, or your college's Senior Tutor.
-Your college will understand your individual situation and progress best but you are also welcome to contact the Faculty of Theology and Religion's Director of Undergraduate Studies in order to discuss any concerns or questions about your progress.
+Your college will understand your individual situation and progress best but you are also welcome to contact the Faculty of Theology and Religion's Director of Undergraduate Studies or contact James Knight at the Philosophy Faculty in order to discuss any concerns or questions about your progress.